zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Even those who made themselves there, I said they did not survive birth and aging.

-“All these salmons, and Brahmen”: “Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for “whatsoever.”
+"All these salmons, and Brahmen": "Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for "whatsoever."
-“Shamon”, anyone who walks into the march from outside here, enters the parade.
+"Shamon", anyone who walks into the march from outside here, enters the parade.
-“Brahmen,” anyone who calls a friend to others.
+"Brahmen," anyone who calls a friend to others.
 For whosoever these Salmon, Brahmen.

-“[Worldworld: “Nanda!”] : “Nanda,” Worldman named the Brahman by name.
+"[Worldworld: "Nanda!"] : "Nanda," Worldman named the Brahman by name.
-“Worldworld,” this is synonymous with respect...
-Anli (Kana), who testifies (cum), that is, “Worldworld.”
-For [Worldhotel: “Nanda!”].
+"Worldworld," this is synonymous with respect...
+Anli (Kana), who testifies (cum), that is, "Worldworld."
+For [Worldhotel: "Nanda!"].

-“They say that they see and what they smell are pure”: “They say, tell, talk, explain, say to see that there is pure, clean, all pure; detach, liberate, disengage... (middle) they say, tell, talk, talk, talk, Explanation, words to see and smell are pure, clean, all pure; detach, release, disconnect.”
+"They say that they see and what they smell are pure": "They say, tell, talk, explain, say to see that there is pure, clean, all pure; detach, liberate, disengage... (middle) they say, tell, talk, talk, talk, Explanation, words to see and smell are pure, clean, all pure; detach, release, disconnect."
 It is pure for them to see and smell.

-“They say that the abstraction and prohibition are pure”: “They say, tell, talk, explain, say, speak, say, say, say, quanting and forbidden.
+"They say that the abstraction and prohibition are pure": "They say, tell, talk, explain, say, speak, say, say, say, quanting and forbidden.
 Pure, clean, purity;
-disengagement, relief, disengagement.”
+disengagement, relief, disengagement."
 Say to them that there is pure abstination and forbidden.

-“Say all kinds of purity”: “They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement.”
+"Say all kinds of purity": "They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement."
 To say that all kinds of colors are pure.

-“Even those who make themselves there”: “Even if”, the continuation of the sentence; the link of the sentence; the success of the sentence; the combination of words; the connection of words; this is the second sentence, it is' even 'even'.
-“Those” are evil.
-“There” in your own see, your liking, their hobbies, their own claims.
-“Homemade”, discreet, discreet, guarded, protected, guarded, protected.
-“Passer”, the passer, the dweller, the man who moves, the turn, the guardian, the survivor, the survivor.
+"Even those who make themselves there": "Even if", the continuation of the sentence; the link of the sentence; the success of the sentence; the combination of words; the connection of words; this is the second sentence, it is' even 'even'.
+"Those" are evil.
+"There" in your own see, your liking, their hobbies, their own claims.
+"Homemade", discreet, discreet, guarded, protected, guarded, protected.
+"Passer", the passer, the dweller, the man who moves, the turn, the guardian, the survivor, the survivor.
 For even those who are there homemade drikers.

-“I said they did not survive birth and aging”: “Birth, aging, death, they did not pass, did not pass, did not pass, did not pass, not overcome, born, old, death is not left, not left, not crossed, not crossed , not crossed, not overcome, they turn in birth, aging, death, they turn back in the round circuit, accompanied by birth, followed by old, conquered by illness, tortured by death, no shelter, no refuge, No return, no return.”
-I said, I explain, I teach, I tell, I build, I uncover, I interpret, I clarify, I explain.”
+"I said they did not survive birth and aging": "Birth, aging, death, they did not pass, did not pass, did not pass, did not pass, not overcome, born, old, death is not left, not left, not crossed, not crossed , not crossed, not overcome, they turn in birth, aging, death, they turn back in the round circuit, accompanied by birth, followed by old, conquered by illness, tortured by death, no shelter, no refuge, No return, no return."
+I said, I explain, I teach, I tell, I build, I uncover, I interpret, I clarify, I explain."
 Say for me that they haven't been born, old.

 Because then, Worldman said:

-“[Worldworld: “Nanda!”]
+"[Worldworld: "Nanda!"]
 And whosoever these Salmon, and Brahmen, they say that they are pure in seeing and what they smell,

 It is also said that there is purity in terms of restraint and prohibition, saying that all kinds of

-Even those who made themselves there, I said they didn't survive birth and aging.”
+Even those who made themselves there, I said they didn't survive birth and aging."

 50. [His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,